Blog

 5 min read

-The Conversation with Sport Clips' Director of TA: Strategies for centralizing franchise staffing.
+The Conversation with Sport Clips' Director of TA: Staffing fast and centralizing franchise recruiting.

 A conversation with DeLisa Atkinson, and how a 1,800+ location salon chain is able to hire thousands of stylists for their franchisees.